Loading

 The "two-fountains" crossroads where Tamar disguised herself and conceived Perez and Zerah by Judah

-ShephelahEnaim ("two springs" or "two eyes") was a small road station on the way from Adullam to Timnah where Judah's widowed daughter-in-law Tamar staged a desperate gambit to secure her place in his family line (Genesis 38:14, 21).
-After Judah had repeatedly denied her the levirate marriage owed her, Tamar removed her widow's clothes, covered her face with a veil, and sat at the "entrance of Enaim" by the road.
-Judah mistook her for a shrine prostitute, gave her his signet, cord, and staff as a pledge, and slept with her.
-Three months later, when she was found to be pregnant and Judah ordered her burned alive for harlotry, she produced his pledge tokens and he confessed: "She is more righteous than I." The twins she bore, Perez and Zerah, became founders of the leading clan of Judah — and Perez is named in the genealogy of David and Jesus (Ruth 4:18-22, Matthew 1:3).
-The site is uncertain; it lay in the Judean Shephelah on the road between Adullam and Timnah.
+ShephelahEnaim ("two springs") was a road station between Adullam and Timnah where Judah's widowed daughter-in-law Tamar staged a desperate gambit to secure her place in his family line (Genesis 38:14, 21).
+After Judah had repeatedly denied her the levirate marriage owed her, Tamar veiled herself and sat at the "entrance of Enaim."
+Judah mistook her for a shrine prostitute and slept with her, giving his signet, cord, and staff as pledge.
+When her pregnancy emerged and Judah ordered her burned for harlotry, she produced the pledge tokens and Judah confessed, "She is more righteous than I." Their twins Perez and Zerah became the leading clan of Judah; Perez stands in the genealogy of David and Jesus.

 Share this place